 By entering the name you want to use in the search form, you’ll be able to see if there’s another business already using the name that you want.
 You can’t use a name, by the way, that’s the same or deceptively similar to another existing LLC’s name.

-For a fee of $20 you can reserve a name.
+For a fee of $40 (includes an additional $20 for manual processing), you can reserve a name.
 Simply fill out and submit the form found at the URL listed below:

 2. Download the LLC application form from the Idaho Secretary of State’s web site, and then print this form